some file

 How It Works

-1. Peers connect via the standard WireGuard tunnel (wg0), establishing ChaCha20-Poly1305 encryption
+1. Peers connect via the standard WireGuard tunnel (wg0), establishing ChaCha20-Poly1305 encryption with Rosenpass post-quantum key exchange enabled by default

 2. A second WireGuard interface (aes0) is created automatically, using AES-256-GCM encryption